gstroup/apimocker/README.md

 ## Configuration
 On startup, config values are loaded from the config.json file.
 During runtime, mock services can be configured on the fly.
-See the sample config.json file in this package. mockDirectory value should be an absolute path.
+See the sample config.json file in this package.
+Latency (ms) can be set to simulate slow service responses. mockDirectory value should be an absolute path.
 ```js
 {